 These certifications also cover topics related to Malware Analysis Fundamentals:

-Risk Identification, Monitoring & Analysis — 15% of exam
+Risk Identification, Monitoring and Analysis, 13% of exam